<> <> <> <>

 Vitamin E

-Most people do not get enough vitamin E and this vitamin is essential for hair health, along with vision, immune function and cell growth (including hair growth).
+Most people do not get enough vitamin E and this vitamin is essential for hair health, along with vision, immune function and cell growth (including hair growth) [9].
 The recommended daily intake changes with your age.

 Vitamin E is also an antioxidant, which means that it can help protect cells in your body against damage caused by exposure to harmful substances such as cigarette smoke or radiation.
-It’s most commonly found in foods that contain fat like nuts, seeds, oils and some dark green vegetables.

 What other ways can vitamin deficiency affect your hair?